FlatIO/dev-docs/docs/embed/url-parameters.md

 ![Only display the first page]({{site.baseurl}}/assets/img/embed-drawOnlyFirstPage.png)

+### Specify the parts to display (`parts`)

+By default, the embed will display all the parts of your embedded documents.
+You can choose the parts to display by default, by providing the list of the parts with a `parts` parameter.

+This parameter supports multiple formats for the parts references, which must be separated by a comma:

+* Parts UUIDs,
+* Part indexes (idx), starting at `0` for the first part,
+* Part names (e.g. `Piano`),
+* Part Abbreviation (e.g. `Pno.`)

+Examples of valid inputs:

+* `parts=0,3,4`
+* `parts=Violin,Viola`

+You can also use the [`controlsParts` option](#display-or-hide-the-parts-list-controlsparts) to display a component that will allow your users to choose the part(s) to display.

 ### Remove Flat branding (`branding`)

 To remove the Flat logo from the controls, set the parameter `branding` to `false`.